Partholón: Lebor Gabála Érenn

-The Lebor Gabála Érenn, an 11th-century Christian pseudo-history of Ireland, says that Ireland was settled six times, with Partholón and his followers being the second group.
+The Lebor Gabála Érenn, an 11th-century Christian pseudohistory of Ireland, says that Ireland was settled six times, with Partholón and his followers being the second group.
 The number may have been chosen to match the "Six Ages of the World".
 According to the Lebor Gabála, Ireland was uninhabited following the deaths of Cessair and her companions in the Flood.
 It says that Partholón came from Greece and was the son of Sera, son of Sru, who was himself a descendant of Magog, son of Japheth, who was the son of Noah.
 Partholón and his people sail to Ireland via Sicily and Iberia, arriving 300 or 312 years after the flood and landing at Inber Scéne (Kenmare in County Kerry).
 With Partholón were his wife (Delgnat), their three sons (Slanga, Rudraige and Laiglinne), the sons' wives (Nerba, Cichba and Cerbnad), and a thousand followers.

 Partholón and all of his people—five thousand men and four thousand women—died of the plague in a single week, on Senmag (the "old plain"), near modern Tallaght.